-Marrakech’s Temple Of Yves Saint Laurent
+Marrakech’s Temple of Yves Saint Laurent

 Several examples come to mind of how this influenced him.
 “The exquisite palette and color combinations so unique to his work, his 1967 African collection and his ‘Saharienne’ jacket of 1968 all testify to his passion for the African continent.
 And let’s not forget that Yves Saint Laurent was born in the neighboring North African country of Algeria, so Morocco truly became a second home for him,” adds Cox.

 The Majorelle already has much to offer.
 14,000 Berber artifacts collected by Pierre Bergé and Yves Saint Laurent stand in a dazzling display inside the Berber museum.
-Large angular fibulas, a staple of Berber jewellery, and chunky reefs of coral that look like vertebrae conjoined together, help make up one of the most significant selections of Berber jewellery.
+Large angular fibulas, a staple of Berber jewelry, and chunky reefs of coral that look like vertebrae conjoined together, help make up one of the most significant selections of Berber jewelry.

 A Berber guide showed off a collection of early mascara tubes and bottles, and tribal clothes and artifacts.